-I’ve lost count of the number of self catering properties we’ve settled into, from holiday houses and villas to serviced apartments and apart-hotels, from staying only in holiday rentals during our 2010 grand tour to last month testing out short-term apartments in Phnom Penh.
+I’ve lost count of the number of self catering properties we’ve settled into, from holiday houses and villas to serviced apartments and apart-hotels, from staying only in holiday rentals during our yearlong 2010 grand tour of the world that launch this site to spending a month testing out short-term apartments in Melbourne and Sydney as we did one year.
 We thought it time to share some of our best tips to renting holiday apartments.

-Regardless, our experience served to remind us of the kinds of questions travellers should be asking when renting holiday apartments and the importance of not taking anything for granted, as apartment rentals vary vastly, from Barcelona to Bangkok and Paris to Phnom Penh.
+Regardless, our experience served to remind us of the kinds of questions travellers should be asking when renting holiday apartments and the importance of not taking anything for granted, as apartment rentals around the world vary vastly, from Barcelona to Bangkok and Paris to Phnom Penh.

 Use these tips to renting holiday apartments as you see fit, as a checklist or a set of questions to put to holiday rental owners, managers or agents, and please do add any tips you may have in the comments below.